 - Check your rental agreement/lease to see if you are eligible to give notice.
 It will specifically state when you can give notice.
-A lease is a binding agreement for a set period and you may still be bound to the lease. - If you need to move and you are still committed to a lease period, contact your PMI management team to discuss your options. - Notices must be in writing.
-The day PMI receives the notice is the date the notice begins.
-For example, do not fill out a notice with the current date and mail it five days later, thinking the date you mailed is the notice date. - PMI does not accept notices by email because of lack of signature. - PMI does not provide rental history to other landlords/property management companies unless tenants submit a written Notice to Vacate and the tenant gives the authority to PMI to give out rental references. - The PMI Notice to Vacate from Tenant contains the authorization for allowing PMI to give out rental references.
+A lease is a binding agreement for a set period, and you may still be bound to the lease. - If you need to move and you are still committed to a lease period, contact your PMI management team to discuss your options. - PMI does not accept notices by email because of lack of signature. - PMI does not provide rental history to other landlords/property management companies unless tenants submit a written Notice to Vacate and the tenant gives the authority to PMI to give out rental references.

-Setting up your move out appointment:
+Preparing for your move out:

-- After you submit your Notice to Vacate, PMI will instruct you on what to do during the notice period, and how to set up your move out appointment. - PMI only performs move out appointments during weekdays, 9 am to 5 pm. - It is the responsibility of the resident to deliver all keys and openers to PMI, either at the move out appointment or delivery to the PMI office. - Failure to deliver keys and openers could incur additional charges. - Remember to supply a forwarding address and telephone number for your security deposit refund.
+- It is the responsibility of the resident to deliver all keys and openers to our Keller Williams PMI Mile High office Located at 11859 n Pecos St Ste 200 Westminster, CO 80241 Prior to 12 PM MST on the last day of your lease. - Failure to deliver keys and openers could incur additional charges. - Remember to supply a forwarding address and telephone number for your security deposit refund.